Plant pests are one of the most common types of household infestation.

 Here are just some of the many quick and easy remedies available:

 This species of beneficial nematode is a great treatment for house plants that need consistently moist soil.

-Simply add these natural predators to the damp soil, and they’ll attack by burrowing into the larvae and releasing a bacteria which digests the victim from the inside out.
+Simply add these natural predators to the damp soil, and they’ll attack by burrowing into the larvae and releasing bacteria that digest the victim from the inside out.

 This once-expensive spice is a great repellent against many critters and can even kill some pests, such as fungus gnats.

 Sprinkle a thin layer of cinnamon on the soil surface.